nvngroup/pitu/README.md

 ```

 #### Forward Messages
-- You need to have message object, can be retrieved from [store](#implementing-a-data-store) or use a [message](https://baileys.whiskeysockets.io/types/WAMessage.html) object
+- You need to have message object, use a [message](https://baileys.whiskeysockets.io/types/WAMessage.html) object
 ```ts
 const msg = getMessageFromStore() // implement this on your end await sock.sendMessage(jid, { forward: msg }) // WA forward the message!